Frequently Asked Questions

 - You may roll over your account balance to a qualified plan.

-Your account balance (valuation as of the date of distribution) is paid to your beneficiary based on IRS distribution regulations.
+Your account balance (valuation as of the date of distribution) is paid to your beneficiary designated with the provider.
+A lack of designation is based on IRS distribution regulations.

 Following the employee’s pay date, generally it will take up to 2 weeks from the time your deduction is taken from your check until the time the vendor receives the funds for investment.